SreevadanMulugu/project0/README.md

 # Project0
+* Project0 is a ambitous project aimed for common public to simplify and automate tasks using a.i.
 * Project0 is a application which runs code automatically to perform requested action for user.
 * It is written in python and runs only on windows operating system.
 * It is local , fast and private.